-- (1) If the committee for good academic practice determines that there was indeed an incident of academic misconduct and reports the incident to the President in accordance with Section 21 paragraph 2, the latter, together with the other members of the presidential chair, shall examine the committee for good academic practice's proposals for further action and make a decision on one or more measures pursuant to Sections 25, 26, 27 paragraph 3.
-The criteria for this are the preservation of academic standards and the rights of all those individuals directly and indirectly involved, the nature and severity of the identified incident of academic misconduct, as well as the need for punishment. - (2) The President will inform the bodies concerned in writing of their decision regarding further action within a reasonable period.
+(1) If the committee for good academic practice determines that there was indeed an incident of academic misconduct and has reported the incident to the President in accordance with Section 21.2, the latter, together with the other members of the presidential chair, will examine the committee for good academic practice's proposals for further action and make a decision on one or more measures pursuant to Sections 25, 26, 27.3.
+The criteria for this are the preservation of academic standards and the rights of all those individuals directly and indirectly involved, the nature and severity of the identified incident of academic misconduct, as well as the need for punishment.

+(2) The President shall inform the bodies concerned in writing of their decision regarding further action within a reasonable period.

-24 Revoking academic degrees2
+Revoking academic degrees

-The revocation of an academic degree (Bachelor's or Master's degree, the former German Diplom and Magister degrees, doctoral degree, Dr. habil.) or academic titles (professor, adjunct professor) shall be considered if the academic degree or academic title was achieved based on falsified publications or was otherwise fraudulently obtained.
+Revoking academic degrees (Bachelor's or Master's degree, the former German Diploma and Magister degrees, Dr. habil.) or academic titles (private lecturer, adjunct professor) will be considered if the academic degree or academic title was achieved based on falsified publications or was otherwise fraudulently obtained.
 The individual's teaching licence may also be revoked.
-Further details can be obtained from the schools' programme, examination, doctoral degree and habilitation procedures.
+Further details can be obtained from the schools' study, examination, doctoral degree and habitation procedures.